SteveJustin1963/tec-Gamma/README.md

 - **Electrical Safety**: Ensure all high-voltage components are securely insulated.

+# pulse shaping circuit
-# For building a **pulse shaping circuit** to filter and amplify the pulses from your gamma-ray detector, here’s a general approach based on various sources:
+building a to filter and amplify the pulses from your gamma-ray detector, here’s a general approach based on various sources:

 ### **1. Transimpedance Amplifier**
 A transimpedance amplifier (TIA) is commonly used in pulse processing for photomultiplier tubes (PMTs).
 The TIA converts the current pulse from the detector into a voltage pulse.
 The key to designing a TIA for this application is to select a load resistor that balances time constant and amplification.
 A typical circuit uses a feedback resistor (R2) that amplifies the pulse based on the equation: